-- development of an offering for retail and business customers, - localization and acquisition activities aimed at development of the customer portfolio, - undertaking initiatives and implementing tools streamlining and enhancing customer service efficiency and quality, - optimization of the organizational structure and processes, - providing analytical tools increasing managers' awareness regarding the condition of the company, - implementation of a metering information management system, ensuring high quality of the data required to settle electricity consumption by customers, - introduction of strategic partners enhancing the attractiveness of the offering or expanding the sales network, - introduction of new segmentation in the company.
+- development of an offering for retail and business customers, - loyalty and acquisition activities aimed at development of the customer portfolio, - undertaking initiatives and implementing tools streamlining and enhancing customer service efficiency and quality, - optimization of the organizational structure and processes, - providing analytical tools increasing managers' awareness regarding the condition of the company, - implementation of a metering information management system, ensuring high quality of the data required to settle electricity consumption by customers, - introduction of strategic partnerships enhancing the attractiveness of the offering or expanding the sales network, - introduction of new segmentation in the company.

-The aforementioned actions, combined with the effective policy reducing the company's financial burdens will increase profits and strengthen the position of Energa-Obrót in the market.
+The aforementioned actions, combined with an effective policy reducing the company's financial burdens will increase profits and strengthen the position of Energa-Obrót in the market.
 The attainment of the assumed objectives is conditional upon transformation of the company's organizational culture.
-It will ensure synergies between the activities of the organizational units and increase employee awareness of the directions of the company's development and hence their commitment to attainment of the expected results.
+It will ensure a synergy of the activities of the organizational cells and increase the employee awareness of the directions of the company's development and hence their commitment to attainment of the expected results.